Total TimePrep: 15 min. + cooling Cook: 20 min.

 - Beat on medium-high speed for 1 minute or until the dough softens.
 Add egg and lemon peel; beat for 1-2 minutes.
 Set aside to cool.

-- In a deep skillet, heat 1 in. of oil to 375°.
+- In a deep cast-iron or heavy skillet, heat 1 in. of oil to 375°.
 Insert a large star tip in a pastry bag; fill with dough.
 On a baking sheet, pipe dough into 4-in. strips.

 Hardly fair to give this a 3 star rating because you chose to mess it up.
 In baking sugar is considered a liquid...because it acts as one.
 You removed a 1/2 cup of liquid then complain that it was too dense!
 If you choose to eliminate sugar from your diet, i think that's admirable.
 However, do your research prior to removing it from recipes dependent on it.
 If you are desiring some sort of sweetness (which why else make a type of donut) I suggest using whey-low or agave.
 Both are 100% natural (not toxic substitutes) and both are extremely low on the glycemic index.
 Whey-low would use the same amount as sugar, agave, I'm not certain of the conversion.
 If you still find it too sweet, use less whey-low.
 Perhaps you can use unsweeted apple juice in place of the sugar.